 Outstanding Vancouver Restaurants That Serve Locally Grown and Sustainable Dishes

-The new year is a great time reconsider how you decide where you dine at and explore Vancouver restaurants that serve locally grown and sustainable food.
-Choosing to eat at restaurants that use B.C. grown ingredients is healthier, better for the environment, and helps keep the 20,000 local farmers and producers stay in business.
-You’ll feel better knowing you made a wise dining decision by helping the province’s economy thrive.
-With the city’s great geographical location, abundance of fresh seafood, and native produce like blueberries and apples, Vancouver is home to impeccable locally sourced food that you should be mindful about.
+The new year is a great time to explore places around Vancouver that serve and support local, sustainably-minded food.
+Choosing to support these businesses that advocate for the earth is game-changing if you want to care more for the environment through your power as a consumer.
+And it’s not just for the environment – you’ll feel better as well, knowing you made a wise dining decision.
+With its great location, abundance of fresh seafood, and native produce like blueberries and apples, Vancouver is home to impeccable locally sourced food.

-Here are some notable Vancouver restaurants that have made a commitment to sourcing their food locally and support food sustainability within their walls.
+Here are some notable restaurants around Vancouver that have made a commitment to sustainability within their walls.

-Located on the busy Robson Street in Downtown Vancouver, Forage prides itself on being “casual, comfortable, and affordable” and “celebrating all things BC”.
-This motto shines through in their locally-focused menu which is creatively categorized as “Land”, “Soil”, and “Sea”, each based on a part of nature the main element is created from.
-The locality of their plates are emphasized by the names of their dishes, which sometimes include references to the location the meal was sourced from, such as the Qualcium Bay scallops (dinner menu) or the Two Rivers turkey sausage (brunch menu).
+Located in the West End, Forage prides itself on being “casual, comfortable, and affordable” and “celebrating all things BC”.
+This motto shines through in their locally-focused menu which is creatively categorized as “Land”, “Soil”, and “Sea”, each based on which part of nature the main element is created from.
+The locality of their plates is emphasized by the names of their dishes, which sometimes include references to the location the meal was sourced from, such as the Qualcium Bay scallops (dinner menu) or the Two Rivers turkey sausage (brunch menu).
 Their drink menu also features local craft distilleries, breweries, and wineries.

-Forage has also committed to donating 50% of the proceeds of the sparkling or still water they sell ($3/person) towards garden enhancements at Cheakamus Centre, an ecological reserve and education facility in Squamish that runs programs for students focused on environmental stewardship.
+Forage has also committed to donating 50% of the proceeds of the sparkling or still water they sell ($3/person) go towards garden enhancements ar Cheakamus Centre, an ecological reserve and education facility in Squamish that runs programs for students focused on environmental stewardship.

+If you think eating organic is restricted to plain salads and tofu, you’re in are a treat.
 Aphrodite’s Organic Cafe dedicates itself to a strong commitment to wild, organic, local, and sustainable food while creating delicious handcrafted pies and other comforting goods.
-They are a proud member of the sustainable food movement, as well as a supporter of local artists, charities, and non-profits.
-This cafe is devoted to do their best to ensure their food has the smallest ecological footprint possible.
+Aphrodite’s is a proud member of the sustainable food movement, as well as a supporter of artists, charities, and non-profits.
+This cafe is committed do their best to ensure their food has “the smallest ecological footprint possible”.